auge2u/mcp-manager/README.md

-<h1 align="center">MCP Manager for Claude Desktop</h1>
+# MCP Manager for Claude Desktop

+<center>A simple web GUI to manage Model Context Protocol (MCP) servers for the Claude Desktop app on MacOS easily.
+Just follow the instructions and paste a few commands to give your Claude app instant superpowers.</center>

-<p align="center">A simple web GUI to manage Model Context Protocol (MCP) servers for the Claude Desktop app on MacOS easily.
-Just follow the instructions and paste a few commands to give your Claude app instant superpowers. </p>
+<center>A simple web GUI to manage Model Context Protocol (MCP) servers for the Claude Desktop app on MacOS easily.
+Just follow the instructions and paste a few commands to give your Claude app instant superpowers.</center>

 ![MCP Manager for Claude Desktop](https://assets.zue.ai/mcp-manager-hero.png)